kamlekar/kamlekar.github.io/_posts/2017-10-19-preferred-git-setup.md

 - [`mysqladmin create MyThemeDatabase`]  Creating the new Database.
 - [`mysql MyThemeDatabase < ./dump.sql`] Importing the latest sql dump in the Database.
 - And the last big query with `REPLACE` SQL function is to replace `http://localhost/mytheme` with `http://staging.mystagingurl.com` in the Database.
 The replace is done under wordpress database tables `wp_options`, `wp_postmeta` and `wp_posts`.

+Also, once after the complete deployment, do refresh the permalinks by just visiting `wp-admin -> settings -> permalinks` and click on "Save" button.
+This will make sure that the new pages are visible.

 Hope this helps.
 Happy coding :)